 6-Day Spring Island Adventure - Canada's West Coast

-6-Day Spring Island Adventure - Base CampImmerse yourself in connecting and refreshing.
-Five days is great; a sixth day is amazing.
-This longer base camp experience allows even more opportunity to explore further afield or closer to camp, more fully aware of what's going on in the forest and ocean surroundings.
+6-Day Spring Island Adventure - Base CampImmerse yourself in this longer base camp kayaking experience with more opportunity to explore, truly connecting with the forest and ocean surroundings.

 These trips conveniently begin and end from your accommodation in Comox/Courtenay or Campbell River on Vancouver Island, include van transportation, a scenic boat ride to our Wilderness Retreat Base Camp, and the perfect mix of personal and group time on the west coast.